COVID-19 Update (March 27, 2020)

 Thank you for helping us in our efforts to protect our visitors' health and well being.

 Birds and other wildlife abound at Brownsville Preserve.
 From the boardwalk and trails traversing this historic farm, you may see deer, fox, raccoons, blue herons, bald eagles, wild turkeys and many other species of birds.

-The Conservancy manages Brownsville to enhance bird habitat, and the farm serves as headquarters for the Virginia Coast Reserve.
+TNC manages Brownsville to enhance bird habitat, and the farm serves as headquarters for the Virginia Coast Reserve.

 History of Brownsville

 Until TNC purchased Brownsville in 1978, the farm had remained in the Upshur family since 1652.

 At one time, the owner ran a castor-oil mill on the property.
 From his wharf on Brownsville Creek, he also shipped huge loads of corn to New York and New England via chartered vessels.

 According to Whitelaw's Virginia's Eastern Shore, Mr. Upshur added a frame wing onto the family's 1806 three-story brick home because of the many relatives who lived there.
 He is claimed to have said, "There is no place to put the sole of my foot."